Mydolls: Reformation

 Kathy Johnston, Dianna Ray's wife, played guitar with Mydolls at their farewell show in 1985.
 She later collaborated with Dianna and Trish in the bands World War I (Women with Instruments), Black Dresses and They Should Have Been Blondes.
 Johnston continued to play live with Mydolls after their reformation in 2008.
 She died in 2011 of MDS, a rare blood cancer.

 In 2007, A World of Her Own, the Mydolls' complete anthology CD, was released by Grand Theft Audio.
 The set includes 2 CDs and a 24-page booklet of song lyrics, photos, flyers, and liner notes.
 In November 2008 Mydolls reformed to play at the "Noise and Smoke Festival" in Houston, Texas.

 2011–present

 In January 2011, Mydolls were featured in the book Visual Vitriol: The Street Art and Subcultures of the Punk and Hardcore Generations (Univ.
 Press of Mississippi).
 They are featured in an extensive interview in the January 2013 issue of the long-time punk fanzine Maximumrocknroll.

-November 2012 saw them play at the wildly successful Island Reunion show celebrating the birthplace of punk rock in Houston.
+November 2012 saw them play at the successful Island Reunion show celebrating the birthplace of punk rock in Houston.